greeng3/lilurl/README.md

 The HTML and CSS are rudimentary, and the robots.txt is just a placeholder.
 On a real service, more time would be devoted to making those look nice, and making space for advertising to pay for this service.  :-)

 This is a single-threaded, single-server demo.
 It isn't containerized, though I considered it.
 That would be one simple way to scale it, after all, and to keep its db mangageable, say with kubernetes or something similar.

+I confess I got a little carried away, and spent more like 2.5 hours, but I wanted a working demo that had basic, if ugly functionality.